antoinegodin/SFCSummerSchooParis2017/README.md

 # SFC Summer School in Paris - July 2017

-This folder contains all the information regarding the series of three labs organised during the [https://cepn.univ-paris13.fr/applied-stock-flow-consistent-macro-modelling/](Applied Stock-Flow consistent and Agent-based Macro-modelling – Summer School) held in Paris in July 2017
+This folder contains all the information regarding the series of three labs organised during the <a href="https://cepn.univ-paris13.fr/applied-stock-flow-consistent-macro-modelling/">Applied Stock-Flow consistent and Agent-based Macro-modelling – Summer School</a> held in Paris in July 2017

 # Prerequisites

 ## R and Rstudio

-In order to get the most out of the labs, the students are required to have installed [http://www.r-project.org](R) and [http://www.rstudio.com](RStudio).
+In order to get the most out of the labs, the students are required to have installed <a href="http://www.r-project.org2>R</a> and <a href="http://www.rstudio.com">RStudio</a>.
 In order to get familiarised with R, there are multiple tutorials and MOOCS online, I recommend the [https://www.coursera.org/learn/r-programming](Coursera R Programming) course but you will find many others.
 The studentds are also required to do the following homework in `Swirl`.

 ### Swirl